 Applying for a passport or ID card if you live in Australia

 Are you a Dutch national living in Australia?
 And do you want to renew or apply for a Dutch passport or identity card (ID card)?
-You can do so at the Dutch Consulate-General in Sydney.
+You can do so at the Dutch Consulate-General in Sydney or at VFS Global in Perth.
 You can also lodge your application at a Dutch border municipality or at Schiphol Airport.

 Step 1: Create your personal checklist

 It is important for your passport or ID card application that you bring the correct documents with you.
 You should therefore create a personal checklist for you or the child you're applying on behalf of.
 Then you’ll know what documents to bring.
 Step 2 shows you whether there are additional document requirements in the country you live in.

 - You may need to have the original legalised.